Setting Timezone in Alpine-based Docker Image

 Important Note

-It's important to note that setting the TZ environment variable will only affect the time reported by date and used by software that uses this variable.
-It will not affect system log files, for example.
-For that reason, we also create a symbolic link for /etc/localtime.
+Keep in mind that setting the TZ environment variable affects the time reported by the date command and software that uses this variable.
+However, it does not influence system log timestamps or other software that relies solely on /etc/localtime.
+This is why we create a symbolic link to /etc/localtime in addition to setting TZ.

 Building and Running the Docker Image